opf/openproject/docs/user-guide/projects/project-settings/file-storages/README.md

 ---
 # File storages

->**Info**: Before a storage service can be added to a project, an administrator must first set up [Nextcloud integration](../../../../system-admin-guide/integrations/nextcloud/) with OpenProject.
+>**Info**: Before a storage service can be added to a project, an administrator must first set up [Nextcloud integration](../../../../system-admin-guide/integrations/nextcloud/)  or [OneDrive/SharePoint integration](../../../../system-admin-guide/integrations/onedrive/) with OpenProject.

 | Topic                                                             | Description                         |
 |-------------------------------------------------------------------|:------------------------------------|